ekosalvinus/ekosalvinus/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning Vue JS and Flutter,
-📫 You can reach me or say hi at ekosalvinus@gmail.com
+🌱 I’m love learning about website and mobile apps technology, 📫 You can reach me or say hi at ekosalvinus@gmail.com